-Every email must contain it as it makes possible for the recipient to unsubscribe but not mark as spam.
+Every email must contain this link as it allows to rather unsubscribe than mark emails as spam.

 Make sure that your subscriber knows that the email is yours, but not the spammer’s one.
 Familiar name, company name, email address don’t arouse any suspicions.

 Even if the content of your email is extremely interesting and relevant, don’t send emails every day.
 The optimal frequency is not more than once a week and not less than once a month for your subscribers not to forget you.

 4. Send relevant and valuable emails

 Take care of your subscribers.
 If a person subscribed to your bulk email, send relevant content to every subscriber.
 Use segmentation for this purpose, as it is a customer-oriented method.
 Segment your subscribers according to gender, city, age, interests and preferences.

 How to track the spam-level of your bulk emails?

 1. Assess your emails with Spam Assassin

 Email marketing services will help to identify reputation rating of senders of the email, spam-level and find out the recommendations how to improve each email.
 Popular program Spam Assassin assesses spam-level and gives a general score: 0-4 (green background) – an email won’t get into spam folder, 4-6 (yellow background) – an email contains incorrect text and will probably be in spam folder, 6 and more ( red background) – an email is a spam and will be blocked.